Nationwide Mutual Insurance Company: Growth in Columbus

 By 1997, the city of Columbus had grown to become the 15th largest city in the United States.
 However, Columbus by this time was the largest American city without a professional sports franchise competing in the top leagues in the United States (i.e., Major League Baseball, the National Football League, the National Basketball Association, or the National Hockey League).

 After plans to move the Hartford Whalers to Columbus failed when voters rejected a tax levy, the Nationwide Mutual Insurance Company announced that it would build an arena adjacent to One Nationwide Plaza in an effort to bring an NHL franchise to Columbus.
 This second effort was successful, and the Columbus Blue Jackets began play to at Nationwide Arena in late 2000.
 Nationwide Arena, named for the company, is the centerpiece of the Arena District, an area of entertainment venues, restaurants, and hotels linking downtown Columbus with The Short North neighborhood.

 Nationwide Realty Investors is the company's real estate development arm and was involved with providing the land for a new soccer stadium in Columbus.
 Nationwide sponsors the Major League Soccer club Columbus Crew, the other major-league sports franchise in town, and has appeared on the front of team shirts since 2020.

 NASCAR

 Nationwide became the title sponsor of the NASCAR Nationwide Series beginning in the 2008 season.
 On September 18, 2013, the company announced it will no longer sponsor the series after 2014 but will remain an official sponsor of NASCAR.
-Beginning in 2015, Nationwide became the primary sponsor for Dale Earnhardt Jr. in the Sprint Cup Series.
+From 2015-2019, Nationwide was the primary sponsor for Dale Earnhardt Jr. in the Sprint Cup Series.

 Memorial Tournament

 On September 3, 2010, Nationwide announced a six-year deal to become the presenting sponsor of the PGA Tour Memorial Tournament beginning with the 2010 event.
+The presenting sponsorship concluded in 2021.